foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <Center><H2> 1.
 Start With a Generic, Short, and Relevant Word</Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(1)(1).jpeg" width="50%" height="50%" style="float:left; margin-left:0px; margin-right:20px">
 I always start hashtag research with a relevant, generic, and short word.
+In this example, I started typing out <b>#Cake</b> to see what would pop-up.
 <br>
 This way, Pinterest can auto-populate hashtags based on the highest amount of the highest amount of pins associated with it.
 What is shown in the pop-up is where I get my hashtag ideas from.